 Like distractibility, hyperfocus is thought to result from abnormally low levels of dopamine, a neurotransmitter that is particularly active in the brain’s frontal lobes.
 This dopamine deficiency makes it hard to “shift gears” to take up boring-but-necessary tasks.

 “Children and adults with ADHD have difficulty shifting attention from one thing to another,” says ADHD expert Russell Barkley, Ph.D.
 “If they’re doing something they enjoy or find psychologically rewarding, they’ll tend to persist in this behavior after others would normally move on to other things.
 The brains of people with ADHD are drawn to activities that give instant feedback.”

 In the view of Larry Silver, M.D., a psychiatrist at Georgetown University Medical School in Washington D.C., such intense concentration is actually a coping mechanism.

 “It’s a way of dealing with distraction,” Silver says.
 “College kids with ADHD tell me they intentionally go into a state of intense focus to get work done.
 Younger kids do the same thing unconsciously when they’re doing something pleasurable, like watching a movie or playing a computer game.
 Often they aren’t even aware that they’re focusing so intensely.”

 There’s nothing inherently harmful about hyperfocus.
 In fact, it can be an asset.
-Some people with ADHD, for example, are able to channel their focus on something productive, such as a school- or work-related activity.
+Some people with ADD or ADHD, for example, are able to channel their focus on something productive, such as a school- or work-related activity.
 Others allow themselves to hyperfocus on something as a reward for completing a dull but important task.